azizomarck/liveSearch/README.md

 ### How to use Instant Search ?

 Instant search is just a javascript class.
 It takes an **object** as parameter.
+Parameters are optional if required classes exist in DOM.